Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk/README.md

 ## Uninstallation

-#### Run Uninstall.bat as administrator, and it should remove the task from task scheduler.
+- Run Uninstall.bat in the "uninstall" folder as administrator, and it should remove the task from task scheduler, if it exists.

-#### The script (if running) can be closed from the system tray in your taskbar by right-clicking the green "H" icon.
+- The script (if running) can be closed from the system tray in your taskbar by right-clicking the green "H" icon.

 ## Notes/Troubleshooting